Skip to content

 • https://www.crestmontresearch.com/docs/Stock-20-Yr-Returns.pdf

-I'm a developer for a major financial institution in Belgium that is present in over 40 countries.
-I have over 8 years of working experience in the development of customer applications focussing on all aspects of banking.
+I'm a freelancer for major clients in the finance and retail sector in Belgium.
+I have over 12 years of working experience in the development of customer applications focussing on all aspects of banking.
 This helped me gain a deep understanding of the inner workings of a commercial bank.
 All of this experience in both banking and life culminates in this blog about personal finance and my fight towards FIRE.

 Start to invest